JL-Wong/ecommerce/E-Commerce Doc/docs/to-do.md

     1. inside the group create sub-group

-6. Research on the NATS.io message queue
+6. Research on the NATS.io message queue, on how the load balancing work, others feature that can handle large API call